pakoito/RxMemoization/README.md

 ##Rationale

-Memoization stores the results of a function for the same set of parameters, which makes it useful for caching functions that are called often for a small set of parameters.
+Memoization stores the results of a function for the same set of parameters, which makes it useful for caching functions that are called often with the same parameters.

 Storage scales linearly inside a `HashMap`, and it gets garbage collected when the function goes out of scope.

 ##Usage

-RxMemoization contains one classes, with a set of `memoize()` methods to do memoization for any FuncN from Func0 to Func9.
+`RxMemoization` contains one class with a set of `memoize()` methods to do memoization for any FuncN from Func0 to Func9.

 ```java
 AtomicInteger count = new AtomicInteger(0);